Spotlight Innovation: History

 In August 2016 Spotlight Innovation entered into a sponsored research agreement with Florida State University to support the work of Professor Hengli Tang in the development of treatments for Zika virus infection.

 In October 2016, Spotlight Innovation announced the formation of subsidiary Caretta Therapeutics, LLC.
 Caretta Therapeutics is based in Urbandale, Iowa.
 The subsidiary develops and markets over-the-counter (OTC) analgesic products formulated to provide relief from chronic pain associated with inflammation.

 In October 2016, Spotlight Innovation obtained an exclusive license from Indiana University Research and Technology Corp to commercialize an orally available small molecule named STL-182 with potential therapeutic potential for the treatment of spinal muscular atrophy.
 Early preclinical testing of STL-182 was accomplished by Dr. Elliot Androphy of Indiana University School of Medicine and Professor Kevin Hodgetts of Brigham and Women's Hospital.

-In November 2016, Spotlight Innovation subsidiary Celtic Biotech Iowa received approval from the French National Agency for the Safety of Medicines and Health Products to commence Part 2 of the Phase 1 dose escalation safety study Crotoxin in Patients with Advanced Cancer using an Intravenous Route of Administration.
+In November 2016, Celtic Biotech Ltd received approval from the French National Agency for the Safety of Medicines and Health Products to commence Part 2 of the Phase 1 dose escalation safety study Crotoxin in Patients with Advanced Cancer using an Intravenous Route of Administration.

 In December 2016, Spotlight Innovation announced the formation of a Scientific Advisory Board.
 The board includes Professor Hengli Tang of Florida State University, Dr. Elliot Androphy of Indiana University School of Medicine and Professor Kevin Hodgetts of Brigham and Women's Hospital.

-In June 2017, Spotlight Innovation entered into a sponsored research agreement with Brigham and Women’s Hospital in support of research conducted by Professor Kevin Hodgetts, Ph.D., intended to develop drugs for the treatment of spinal muscular atrophy.
+In June 2017, Spotlight Innovation entered into a sponsored research agreement with Brigham and Women's Hospital in support of research conducted by Professor Kevin Hodgetts, Ph.D., intended to develop drugs for the treatment of spinal muscular atrophy.

-In August 2017, Spotlight Innovation announced that its subsidiary Caretta Therapeutics had launched its first commercially available over-the-counter analgesic product for the treatment of chronic pain.
-The product is sold through an online store.
+In August 2017, Spotlight Innovation announced that its subsidiary Caretta Therapeutics had developed its first commercially available over-the-counter analgesic product for the treatment of chronic pain but the product was never launched.

 In August 2017, Spotlight Innovation entered into a sponsored research agreement with Indiana University in support of research conducted by Dr. Elliot Androphy intended to develop drugs for the treatment of spinal muscular atrophy.

 Subsidiaries

 Spotlight Innovation seeks out partnerships and acquisition possibilities with companies developing medical technologies in fields like pharmaceuticals, devices and equipment, and diagnostic products.
-Currently, Spotlight Innovation has two subsidiary companies: Celtic Biotech Iowa, Inc. and Caretta Therapeutics, LLC.
+Currently, Spotlight Innovation has two subsidiary companies: Celtic Biotech Iowa, Inc. and Caretta Therapeutics, LLC..
+Celtic Biotech Ltd is no longer associated with Spotlight Innovation or its subsidiary, Celtic Biotech Iowa.